reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

       .prepend(
         // correctly typed middlewares can just be used additionalMiddleware,
-        // you can also manually type middlewares manually untypedMiddleware as Middleware<
+        // you can also type middlewares manually untypedMiddleware as Middleware<
           (action: Action<'specialAction'>) => number,
           RootState